rickmode/clj-cera/README.md

 In the discussion below, I'm assuming the reader is familiar with the first paper above and so understands the gist of CERA and the meaning of signals, patterns and recognizers in this context.

 Clj-cera is an exercise in porting the original object-oriented (OO) version of CERA into idiomatic Clojure.
 It uses a records (via `defrecord`) for `Status` and `Signal` types, a `Recognizer` protocol, and each recognizer implements this protocol via different `defrecord` types.
-The Clojure implementation relies on the polymorphism in the `Recognizer` protocol.
-This polymorphism allows the recognizers to be nested together.
+The Clojure implementation relies on the polymorphism in the `Recognizer` protocol, which allows the recognizers to be nested together.

 The `Recognizer` protocol defines three methods: `transition`, `recognized` and `contravened?`.
 The `Recognizer`s of the original CERA code had `signal`, which I renamed to transition to avoid confusion between the signal type and the signal action (noun and verb confusion).
 My `contravened?` method is the same as the original `is_contravened` and `isContravened` (the Python and C++ names).
 I've added the `recognized` method, which returns a sequence of actual `Signal`s a recognizer has recognized (matched) once it has completed.